virtual-labs/exp-solids-auxiliary-plane-method-nitk/experiment/aim.md

-To draw projections of Solids using Auxiliary Plane method
+To use Auxiliary Plane Method for obtaining different views of a Pentagonal frustrum